 Trump found guilty on 34 felony counts in NY hush money trial

-Former President Donald Trump appears in court during his trial for allegedly covering up hush money payments at Manhattan Criminal Court on May 20, 2024, in New York City.
-Trump faces 34 felony counts of falsifying business records in the first of his criminal cases to go to trial.
-(Steven Hirsch/Getty Images-Pool)
+Former U.S. President Donald Trump walks to speak to the media after being found guilty following his hush money trial at Manhattan Criminal Court on May 30, 2024 in New York City.
+The former president was found guilty on all 34 felony counts of falsifying business records in the first of his criminal cases to go to trial.
+Trump has now become the first former U.S. president to be convicted of felony crimes.
+(Photo by Seth Wenig-Pool / Getty Images)

 WASHINGTON — Jurors in New York state court on Thursday found Donald Trump guilty on all 34 felony counts of falsifying business records to cover up hush money payments to a porn star ultimately to influence the outcome of the 2016 presidential election.